 “Wish I didn’t have to be sad a fuck to write my funniest jokes”

 And I felt that.
-I end up writing only when I am overwhelmed or depressed, sad, annoyed, irritated.
+I end up writing only when I am overwhelmed, depressed, sad, annoyed, or irritated.
 Sometimes the good kind of overwhelmed but mostly the bad kind.
-But getting back to point of why I am writing this blog.
+But getting back to the point of why I am writing this blog.

 A large part of our work has to do with work, but a large part is also the people.
-Personally, for me I would prefer people and my team over a good project.
-Work is a significant part of our lives and though we are not on the border fighting for our lives, but camaraderie goes a long way.
+Personally, I would prefer people and my team over a good project.
+Work is a significant part of our lives and though we are not on the border fighting for our lives, camaraderie goes a long way.
 That feeling that this person has my back, or I can lean on them.
 Or just celebrating with a cup of coffee or ranting over that same cup of coffee.
-Intense and opiniated lunch discussions where you can express your thoughts and then equally dumb conversations during the post lunch walk trying to ward our sleep off.
+Intense and opinionated lunch discussions where you can express your thoughts and then equally dumb conversations during the post-lunch walk trying to ward our sleep off.

 I remember discussing personal problems over a sutta with a

 boi, I am now marrying at the end of this year.
 So you can understand the level